wangshihao111/fast-publish/README.md

 A util to publish npm package conveniently.

+It will do the next steps:
-It will modify the version field of you 'package.json', then commit your changes to remote, and finally, tag you repository automatically.
+- Modify the version field of you 'package.json'.
+- Commit your changes to remote repository.
+- Tag you repository and push tags to the remote automatically.

 ## USAGE